18F/api-standards/README.md

 # 18F API Standards

 This document captures 18F's view of API best practices and standards.
-We aim to incorporate as many of them as possible in our work.
+We aim to incorporate as many of them as possible into our work.

-APIs, like other web applications, will vary greatly in implementation and design, depending on the situation and the goal the application is solving.
+APIs, like other web applications, will vary greatly in implementation and design, depending on the situation and the problem the application is solving.

 This document is meant to provide a mix of:

-* High level design guidance, that individual APIs will interpret to meet their needs.
+* **High level design guidance** that individual APIs will interpret to meet their needs.
-* Low level web practices, that just about every modern HTTP API should use.
+* **Low level web practices** that most modern HTTP APIs use.

 ### Design for common use cases